Students and Families

 - Free Application for Federal Student Aid (FAFSA)

-- Federal Student Aid: Information about the Direct Loan Programs for subsidized, unsubsidized, Parent PLUS loan, and Graduate PLUS loan.
+- Federal Student Loans: Information about the Direct Loan Programs for subsidized, unsubsidized, Parent PLUS loan, and Graduate PLUS loan.
 Sign your promissory note, go through entrance and exit counseling, and learn about repayment plans.
 You can even estimate your monthly loan payments.

 - Minnesota Office of Higher Education: Learn more about state financial aid such as the Minnesota State Grant, reciprocity and preparing for college.